ii2Chris/Text-Game/README.md

 # Game

+| ON PAUSE LOST ALL PROGRESS DUE TO BROKEN COMPUTER

 So I am gonig to be making a text-based adventure game with JRPG aspects.
 These systems include:

 1. Combat System